LowellInstruments/ddt/README.md

 $ # dtoverlay=vc4-fkms-v3d # comment this line so it uses the old legacy video driver
 ```

+Drag your finger from the middle of the screen up to the wi-fi icon at the top-right part of the DDH.

+Lift your finger up and a pop-up telling the assigned IP address.
+Run any SSH client software and go to such IP.

+Enter credentials "user" and "password" as set in BASE_LINUX.md document.
+You are now in a DDH terminal.

 ---
 Optional.
 Install DWService.